-So, it would seem that an infill plot has a fairly broad definition, could typically be a large side garden, an area of outbuildings between two houses, or maybe an access way and some redundant garages.
+Infill plots could be a large side garden, an outbuilding between two houses, or maybe an access way.

-Whether you can build on an infill plot depends very much on its location and the policies that apply there, to be found in the council’s local development framework (LDF) or old-style Local Plan.
+Whether you can build on an infill plot depends very much on its location and the policies that apply there.

-If you spot a promising infill plot, look at the plans attached to the Local Plan or LDF, to be found on the council’s website or at their offices, which will include a document of policies together with maps showing where those policies apply.
+If you spot a promising infill plot, look at the plans attached to the Local Plan or LDF.
+You can find these on the council’s website or at their offices.
+They will include a document containing policies, and also maps showing where those policies apply.

-The maps showlines drawn around built-up areas, known variously as development boundary, settlement boundary, built-up-area boundary and so on.
+The maps show lines drawn around built-up areas.
+These lines are known variously as development boundary, settlement boundary, built-up-area boundary and so on.

-The lines are usually drawn fairly tightly around the main built-up areas of towns and villages and often exclude peipheral areas of low-density housing.
-Which side of such a line an infill plot lies has a big influence on whether you can build on it.
+The lines are usually drawn fairly tightly around the main built-up areas of towns and villages and often exclude peripheral areas of low-density housing.

 Read more: Complete guide to finding a plot

-The Orchard is a new two-storey family house in the London Borough of Lambeth, which was built to fit into a narrow infill plot along a terrace of five architecturally distinct houses.
+The Orchard is a new two-storey family house in the London Borough of Lambeth.
+It was built to fit into a narrow infill plot along a terrace of five architecturally distinct houses.

 The vision was to build a contemporary interpretation of the Arts & Crafts house combining 21st century energy and environmental performance with a commitment to traditional craftsmanship.

-Inside towns’ and villages’ development boundaries, most councils’ policies allow for infilling and small-scale development.
+Most councils allow for infilling and small scale developments within towns and villages.
 Some define categories of settlements, from larger towns down to small hamlets, with differing rules for each.

 There are, however, areas in towns and villages where infill is restricted.
-These might be conservation areas or areas with some special character, which the council wants to preserve.
+These might be conservation areas or areas with some special character.

-This doesn’t necessarily mean you can’t build, but permission is going to be harder to come by and there are likely to be design constraints as well, particularly in conservation areas.
+This doesn’t necessarily mean you can’t build, but permission is going to be harder to come by.
+There are likely to be design constraints as well, particularly in conservation areas.